pyccel/pyccel/developer_docs/order_in_C.md

 ## Order

-`order` is the parameter given the `numpy.array` in order to choose how the array is stored in memory, both  `Pyccel` supported orders are stored contiguously in memory, they differ in the order - the order of the values -.
+`order` is the parameter given the `numpy.array` in order to choose how the array is stored in memory, both  `Pyccel` supported orders are stored contiguously in memory, they differ in the order -the order by which the values are stored in memory.
 `order='F'` would tell `numpy` to store the array column by column (column-major), example:
 ```python
 import numpy as np